 Garageband has a lot of great, even fantastic, features that come by default.
 For free software, it includes many functions that make it a fantastic DAW for a beginner, or even intermediate music producers and musicians.
 It’s possible to create a professional-sounding project using Garageband (which I’ve already explained before), and without even spending a lot of money, but a lot of users wonder if it comes with Autotune.

-Garageband does have autotune and basic pitch correction software by default.
+Garageband has autotune and basic pitch correction software by default.
 It functions by selecting the key in the key signature display in the top-center of the DAW, checking the box, “Limit The Key,” and then pulling the slider over to the right from 0-100.

 While there is nothing wrong with using the default pitch correction software that comes with Garageband, there are a few reasons why you wouldn’t want to, more importantly, there are other third-party plug-ins you can install for Garageband that work much better and have more advanced functions.

 Autotune And Pitch Correction Alternatives for Garageband

 One of the best autotune or pitch correction plug-ins for Garageband is Melodyne 5 from Celemony.
 I’ve written all about it in my guide here, however, if you want to actually try it rather than take my word for it, I recommend going to their website here and getting the 30-day free trial.

 Melodyne 5 comes in a couple of different packages, including Essential, Assistant, Editor, and then Studio, with Essential being the most limited, but also the cheapest, and then Studio the most expensive, but also the full version of the software.

 Essential includes the most basic functions, including the ability to change the pitch and timing of individual notes, automatic pitch correction, adjusting the sustain, and detecting the key.
 However, if you want the most amount of value for the price, I would recommend getting the Editor version (here on Plugin Boutique), which comes with a lot more extremely useful capabilities.